silverstripe/cwp/docs/en/development-tutorials/deploying-code.md

 Under "Environments", go to **uat**.

-Under "Deploy a new release" select a build from the dropdown then click **Deploy to uat** to start the deployment.
+Under "Deploy a new release" select the revision to deploy and press "Deploy to UAT".
+The deployment should now start.

 A new window will appear with console output of the deployment process.
 Depending on the availability of workers, the process may start immediately or may be queued.
 As a general guideline in normal cases it should take no longer than 5 minutes to deploy.

+You can save the URL and revisit it later to see how the deployment is progressing.
+It will not cause the deployment to restart.

 The deployment is atomic, meaning the code is uploaded into a secondary directory, before being rotated with the original code.
 If the deployment fails at any point it will be rolled back without causing changes to the site.
 If the deployment fails due to "unauthorised" errors, check if your project and modules have the deployment key added as described above, and that the private modules have the "private" flag set!

+For the duration of the deployment a maintenance screen will be put up using .htaccess substitution.
+The webserver will return a 503 error at that time.

-You can also see the deployment history for that instance in the "Deploy history" table.
+You can also see the deployment history for that instance in the "Deploy history" table below.

 ## Deploying to production site